Porsche Boxster 987.2 (2009-2012)Official photos: 2008 November 18

 Considering the technical and visual change of the Boxster from 987.1-generation to 987.2, it was extensive enough not to call it a "facelift".
 The 987.2 looks really good, only the rear lamps are questionable.
 The base version got 0.5" wider standard wheels (17").
 For the first time in Boxster history the brake discs have the same diameter on the Boxster and the Boxster S. The difference is in rear disc thickness and in caliper color - black for the 2.9-litre and red for the 3.4-litre version.
 The PSM Porsche Stability Management was developed further.
 When the driver lets go of the gas pedal very quickly – which is typical of an upcoming emergency braking – the PSM builds up a level of brake pressure before the driver's foot lands on the brake pedal, moving the brake pads slightly towards the discs for immediate action.
 This shortens the stopping distance.
 A new option was the seat ventilation (for both the standard seats and the fully electric seats).

 New engines were constructed - now with DFI Direct Fuel Injection.
 The base model got a 2.9-litre flat-6 instead of the 2.7-litre.
-In the DFI engine inlet valves control only the air flow into the combustion chambers and gasoline is injected directly into the cylinders which provides better efficiency (= lower fuel consumption).
+In the DFI engine inlet valves control only the air flow into the combustion chambers and gasoline is injected directly into the cylinders which provides better efficiency (lower CO2 emissions).
 Another improvement was the integrated dry-sump lubrication system.
 The 986/987.1 wet sump engines were vulnerable to lateral forces (among other design flaws they had).
 The DFI Boxsters got the power and torque rise, but it wasn't very significant.
 The 3436 cc DFI engine in the Boxster S was set to produce 228 kW @ 6400 rpm.
 Less than 3 years later, the same engine was used in the 911 991 Carrera where its power was not governed by marketing strategies and it could pump out 257 kW @7400 rpm.

 PDK 7-speed transmission and Sport Plus mode